Mike Thompson (Kansas politician, born 1957)

-Michael Lowry Thompson (born August 12, 1957) is an American politician, meteorologist and weather forecaster currently serving as a member of the Kansas Senate representing the 10th Senate district in Johnson County, Kansas.
-He was appointed to the Senate in January 2020 by Republican Party precinct committee members in the 10th District following the resignation of Mary Pilcher-Cook, and took office on January 21, 2020, following a formal appointment by Governor Laura Kelly.
+Michael Lowry Thompson (born August 12, 1957) is an American politician, meteorologist and weather forecaster who is currently a member of the Kansas Senate representing the 10th Senate district in Johnson County, Kansas.
+He was appointed to the senate in January 2020 by Republican Party precinct committee members in the 10th District following the resignation of Mary Pilcher-Cook, and took office on January 21, 2020, following a formal appointment by Governor Laura Kelly.

 Early career

 Thompson was a longtime weather forecaster for television stations in the Kansas City television market.
 He was the chief meteorologist for WDAF-TV in Kansas City from January 1992 to December 2018.
 Prior to WDAF-TV, he was the chief meteorologist for KCTV from 1983 to 1992 as well as a meteorologist for KOKH-TV and KWTV in Oklahoma City, Oklahoma and WPCQ-TV in Charlotte, North Carolina.
 He studied meteorology in the United States Navy and was a Navy weather forecaster.
 He grew up in Burlington, Kansas and was born in Wichita.
 Thompson currently operates a speaking and weather consulting business in the Kansas City region and resides in Shawnee, Kansas.